 - Select which items you want to back up and click Next.

 - Click the Back Up button and wait for the system to restart.
 This should take only a few seconds.
 The backup will initiate once the system restarts.
 Make sure you don’t turn off your PS4 during backup as this may cause the files to be corrupted.

 - As a media file player.

 - Download the PS4 Media Player from the PlayStation online store and install it in your console.

 - Connect your external HDD to your game console and load up the PS4 Media Player.

 - A Media Player menu will pop up on screen, and from there you can select which media file you want to access.

 To Sum up about PS4 external hard drives

-Upgrading your internal HDD to a bigger storage capacity has its advantages, but so does buying an extra PS4 external hard drive as backup.
+Upgrading your internal HDD to a bigger storage capacity has its advantages, but so does buying an extra PS4 external hard drive as drive to install apps and games on and as a backup.
 It is up to you to decide which option fits your needs better.
+After system software update 4.5 you can install and play your games on external hard drive, making external HDD an easy way to increase PS4 storage capacity.
 Do you want instant access to all your games?
 Do you want the convenience of being able to bring all your files without bringing the rest of your console with you?
 Just remember: As a gamer, it is important to have a backup of your files, in the event that your Playstation-4 crashes.
 No gamer wants this to happen, but it’s always better to have a backup of your files and be safe.